charles-uno/charles-uno.github.io/_drafts/2021-12-25-guns-germs-steel.md

 Large wild animals become less plentiful due to a combination of climate and hunting.
 Climate becomes more friendly to wild cereals, especially in mediterranean areas.

-fertile crescent is the largest and most varied mediterranean biome on the planet. no surprise that the moost (and best) grasses would evolve there.
+fertile crescent is the largest and most varied mediterranean biome on the planet. no surprise that the most (and best) grasses would evolve there.

+About 13,000 years ago:

+- The last ice age ended. the climate warmed.
+- Human populations grew
+- Most species of large herbivore went extinct worldwide
+- Different plant species flourished due to the warming climate

+biologically modern humans were already living worldwide, including remote pacific islands